backdrop-contrib/rate/README.txt

 "view rate results" permission.

 When the chart module is enabled, you will find charts of the results in the last 30 days on this page.
+The chart may show less than 30 days if there was no activity on all days.

 6. Using rate in blocks or panels
 --------------------------------------------------------------------------------